Scaling the weight parameters in Markov logic networks and relational logistic regression models: Domain-size-Aware RLR

 \subsection{Relationship of DA-RLRs to Unscaled RLRs and to DA-MLNs}

-A main feature of weight scaling approaches such as this one is the transparent relationship to the underlying framework.
-This means that, when restricted to a single underlying domain, there is a 1-to-1 correspondence between DA-RLR and RLR, defined simply by multiplying the weights $w_{i}$ with the factor $|D|_{V_{i}}$.
+A main feature of weight scaling approaches such as DA-RLRs or DA-MLNs is the transparent relationship to the underlying framework.
+This means that, when restricted to a single underlying domain, there is a 1-to-1 correspondence between DA-RLRs and RLRs, defined simply by multiplying the weights $w_{i}$ with the factor $|D|_{V_{i}}$.
 This has several consequences:

 Firstly, it gives a good idea of the expressivity of domain-size aware formalisms.
-On a given domain, the same classes of probability distributions over possible worlds can be expressed by DA-RLR and by ordinary RLR, and one can be converted to the other transparently.
-The expressivity of RLRs has been studied by Kazemi et al. (2014b) in terms of the decision thresholds that can be expressed by an RLR.
-They showed that all decision thresholds polynomial in the number of tuples satisfying a given formula $\phi$ can be expressed by an RLR.
-A more detailed analysis of this and other cases can be found in Kazemi et al. (2014b). \begin{proposition} Let $\mathcal{L}$ be the signature $\{Q\} \cup \{R_i\}_{i \in I}$ with a nullary relation $Q$ and relations $R_i$ of positive arity.
-Then for any polynomial $p(\vec{v})$ with terms $v_j$, each indicating a number of (tuples of) individuals for which a Boolean formula $\phi_j(\vec{x})$ of $\{R_i\}_{i \in I}$ is true or false, there is an RLR $T$ such that for any $D$, the $T$-probability of $Q$ with respect to a domain $D$ is greater than 0.5 if and only if $p > 0$. \end{proposition}
+On a given domain, the same classes of probability distributions over possible worlds can be expressed by DA-RLRs and by ordinary RLRs, and one can be converted to the other transparently.
+The expressivity of RLRs has been studied by Kazemi et al. (2014b) in terms of the decision thresholds that can be expressed by an RLR.\@ They show that all decision thresholds polynomial in the number of tuples satisfying a given formula $\phi$ can be expressed by an RLR.\@ \begin{proposition} Let $\mathcal{L}$ be the signature $\{Q\} \cup {\{R_i\}}_{i \in I}$ with a nullary relation $Q$ and relations ${\{R_i\}}_{i \in I}$ of positive arity.
+Then for any polynomial $p(\vec{v})$ with terms $v_j$, each indicating a number of (tuples of) individuals for which a Boolean formula $\phi_j(\vec{x})$ of $\{R_i\}_{i \in I}$ is true or false, there is an RLR $T$ such that for any $D$, the probability of $Q$ with respect to a domain $D$ defined by $T$ is greater than 0.5 if and only if $p > 0$. \end{proposition}

-On any given fixed domain size, then, the same holds for DA-RLR.
-Furthermore, Kazemi et al. showed that any decision threshold that can be represented by an RLR is of this form:
+On any given fixed domain size, then, the same holds for DA-RLRs.\@ Furthermore, Kazemi et al.\ show that any decision threshold that can be represented by an RLR is of this form: